-Podcast hosting provides an excellent option for churches especially during the pandemic.
+Podcast hosting provides an excellent option for churches especially during the current pandemic where church sermons are going online.
 It provides file hosting and RSS feed for your church’s podcast.
 All you will need to do is advertise the podcast to your members.
-Once they are subscribed, the podcast host shares media and audio files to their platforms directly.
+Once they are subscribed, your podcast host will share the media and audio files to the platforms that your congregation can listen to directly.
+These platforms could be iTunes, Google Podcast, Spotify, Youtube, and Stitcher, among others.

 Your audio files will be bundled into one file referred to as a podcast.
 Podcast hosting sites allow you to store your files on their servers to give your audience the ease of accessing and downloading them.